degod/brainwonders-test/README.md

 ## Testing

-Visit the app at http://localhost:9090 and navigate to `/SchoolPartners` to view, create, or edit partners.
+Visit the app at http://localhost:9090 or navigate to `/partners` to view, create, or edit partners.

-## Common Issues
+## Common Issues (Ignore this - Everything works)

 - If URLs redirect to container IPs, make sure `base_url` is correctly set to `http://localhost:9090/`
 - `mysqli_init()` errors usually mean missing extensions.
 Make sure your Dockerfile for PHP includes: